ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 Added admin inside area and added import and cs/html file in it also deleted controller folder and completed my assignment 2 first part.

+3 november 2023
+firstly i build the solution to check the errors . afterthat i review appsetting.json and modify the database and save it.